WahbaMousa-DevOps/Production-Grade-DevOps-Challenges/challenges/60% deploy time reduction.md

 > 📌 These public guidelines reflect real lessons learned over several years.
 They’re not company-specific and are designed to help other DevOps teams adopt scalable, maintainable deployment practices.

-⭐ **If you found this helpful, please consider starring our repositories to support more content like this and help others discover production-grade DevOps practices.**
+⭐ If this helped you, consider starring our repository to support open production-ready DevOps playbooks.